ibexa/documentation-developer/docs/guide/payment/payment_api.md

 This method can also throw the `RedirectionRequiredException`.
 The `orderId` parameter must pass the identifier of the order instance that was also passed to `processPayment()`.
 The optional `additionalData` parameter can be used to pass further information to the payment external data.
-For example, it can extract important fields from the payment gateways response.
+For example, it can extract important fields from the payment gateway's response.

 After the payment process is successfully processed, you can get the respective transaction ID that was provided by the payment gateway.
 For this, the interface provides the `determinePaymentTransactionId()` method.